 Dr Carl Purcell

-The party political dynamics of children's services reform
+- The party politics of children’s services reform

 Papers and publications include:

 Carl Purcell (2016) 'The Politics of Policy-Making: Children's Services Reform (1997-2015).
 PhD thesis available at: http://etheses.dur.ac.uk/11919/